 Introduction

 For some people ‘getting out and about’ is being able to get to the shops easily, going to the doctor’s, visiting the library, or meeting up with friends.
 It could also be going to community support groups, memory cafés, or lunch clubs.
+Many of these support groups and activities, and how to get to them, are listed in our Community Directory.

 You may be a disabled driver or passenger who needs to be able to park close to shops or other facilities.
 You could be eligible for a blue badge.
-You can find out more in this section.

 Day centres and luncheon clubs